angst7/IBBB/readme.md

 itty bitty beagle bone

-This is just a test design using with the Octavo OSD3358.
+This is just a test design using the Octavo OSD3358.
 It may never amount to anything at all.

 ##License##